sergiusens/snappy-docs/reference/channels.md

 ### Discoverability of snaps

-The snap search API (used by the `snap find` command, the snapweb store UI snap and others) only returns results for snaps in channels with **a "stable" risk level and no branch**.
+The snap search API (used by the `snap find` command) only returns results for snaps in channels with **a "stable" risk level and no branch**.
 This ensures stability for users.

 Nevertheless, if you know the name of a snap, the `snap info <snap>` command will give you its complete tracks and risk levels map.